slemsz/memesat-1.local/docs/INSTALL.md

 More information can be found [here](https://stackoverflow.com/questions/30668601/installing-cmake-command-line-tools-on-a-mac)

+### System Python, Packages, and Python3

+Many operating systems offer python PIP packages through their package manager (apt, yum, etc).
+Most python projects recommend avoiding those packages and instead installing them from PIP in a virtual environment.
+The reason for this is that the version of the python package from the OS may not be the required version that the python project depends on.
+Thus, users may choose to install F´ into a virtual environment.
+This is outside the scope of this document.

-### SSL Error with Python 3.8+ on macOS
+### SSL Error with Python 3.7+ on macOS

-> This fix will not work for Python installed via Homebrew.
-Try installing Python published at python.org.

-The version of openSSL bundled with Python 3.8+ requires access to macOS's root certificates.
+The version of openSSL bundled with Python 3.7+ requires access to macOS's root certificates.
 If the following error is  encountered while installing fprime:

 ```
 Failed find expected download: <urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get  local issuer certificate